 (c) Establish standing committees of the board to include executive, nominating, finance, and personnel committees;

-(d) Establish restrictions on reimbursement of board members including the prohibition against a member contracting with the board to perform personal or professional services; and
+(d) Establish restrictions on reimbursement of board members, including the prohibition against a member contracting with the board to perform personal or professional services;

-(e) Ensure that the facility housing the center is properly clean, maintained, private, and child-friendly.
+(e) Ensure that the facility housing the center is properly clean, maintained, private, and child-friendly; and

 (f) Recruit and maintain board members who provide broad regional representation of the Area Development District where the center is located.